-The document to use is a UCC-1 form, also known as a Financial Statement.
-When a lender (Secured Party) secures interest in a borrower’s (Debtor’s) personal property used as collateral, the lender files form UCC-1 with the Secretary of State Office or equivalent state records office.
+The document to use is a UCC-1 form, also known as a Financing Statement.
+When a lender (Secured Party) secures interest in a borrower’s (Debtor’s) personal property used as collateral, the lender files form UCC-1 with the Secretary of State Office or equivalent local records office.

 If the debtor is: